diodonfrost/ansible-role-puppet-agent/README.md

 # Ubuntu 18.04, 16.04, 15.04, 14.04, 12.04
 # Opensuse: 42
 # Windows NT: 6, 10
+# osx: 10.10, 10.11, 10.12, 10.13
-# Windows support only puppetlabs_repository
+# Windows and Mac osx support only puppetlabs_repository
 install_from: puppetlabs_repository

 # Specifie puppet version to install
+# Supported values are "5" and "6"
 # Default is 5
 puppet_version: 5

 # Specifie if Puppetlabs repo source is enable
-# supported value are "present" and "absent"
+# Supported values are "present" and "absent"
 # Default is absent
 puppetlabs_repo_source: absent
 ```